Giga Voxel Renderer¶

 SoGVRPickResult

-- allows to access detailed picking results as base object and curve lists
+- allows for accessing detailed picking results as base object and curve lists

 Debugging extensions¶